llyas36/xo/README.md

 ## License

-XO is released under the
+XO is released under the  MIT license